 The ability to rapidly and seamlessly integrate information encoded in separate sensory systems is paramount to our ability to adaptively interact with the environment.
-The brain must, therefore, be endowed with computational mechanisms allowing information originating from multiple sensory systems to be unified into a coherent internal representation of our surroundings (Meredith et al., 1987).
+The brain must, therefore, be endowed with computational mechanisms allowing information originating from multiple sensory systems to be unified into a coherent internal representation of our surroundings (Meredith, Nemitz, & Stein, 1987).
 The classical view of neocortical organization posits that primary sensory regions process unisensory inputs that are then passed on to association cortices where information from the different senses converge and are integrated.
-More recently, a plethora of functional imaging (Calvert et al., 2001, Macaluso et al., 2000, Foxe et al., 2002, Martuzzi et al., 2006) and electrophysiological studies in animals and humans (Giard and Peronnet, 1999, Molholm et al., 2002, Raij et al., 2010, Kayser et al., 2008, Lakatos et al., 2007, Brosch et al., 2005, Ghazanfar et al., 2005) provided evidence for multisensory interactions already at the level of early sensory cortices.
-These studies unhinged the idea that primary sensory areas are exclusively sensitive to sensory input from one modality only, and led to the hypothesis that multisensory integration (MSI) is present in almost all the neocortex, including the earliest cortical stages of sensory processing (Ghazanfar and Schroeder, 2006, Murray et al., 2016).
+More recently, a plethora of functional imaging (Calvert, Hansen, Iversen, & Brammer, 2001; Foxe et al., 2002; Macaluso, Frith, & Driver, 2000; Martuzzi et al., 2006) and electrophysiological studies in animals and humans (Brosch, Selezneva, & Scheich, 2005; Ghazanfar, Maier, Hoffman, & Logothetis, 2005; Giard & Peronnet, 1999; Kayser, Petkov, & Logothetis, 2008; Lakatos, Chen, O'Connell, Mills, & Schroeder, 2007; Molholm et al., 2002; Raij et al., 2010) provided evidence for multisensory interactions already at the level of early sensory cortices.
+These studies unhinged the idea that primary sensory areas are exclusively sensitive to sensory input from one modality only, and led to the hypothesis that multisensory integration (MSI) is present in almost all the neocortex, including the earliest cortical stages of sensory processing (Ghazanfar & Schroeder, 2006; Murray et al., 2016).

-Even though this new conceptualization has made a pervasive breakthrough in the literature, the debate about the presence of MSI in early sensory regions (Kayser, 2010), as well as the potential underlying mechanisms allowing its implementation, is still far from being resolved (Schroeder and Lakatos, 2009, Mercier et al., 2013, Kayser et al., 2009).
-Recent findings have just begun to reveal the complexity and the heterogeneity of early MSI (Iurilli et al., 2012, Lakatos et al., 2007, Mercier et al., 2013, 2015).
-Moreover, recent studies have failed to observe MSI in early sensory regions, further challenging this proposal (Lemus et al., 2010, Quinn et al., 2014).
+Even though this new conceptualization has made a pervasive breakthrough in the literature, the debate about the presence of MSI in early sensory regions (Kayser, 2010), as well as the potential underlying mechanisms allowing its implementation, is still far from being resolved (Kayser, Montemurro, Logothetis, & Panzeri, 2009; Mercier et al., 2013; Schroeder & Lakatos, 2009).
+Recent findings have just begun to reveal the complexity and the heterogeneity of early MSI (Iurilli et al., 2012; Lakatos et al., 2007; Mercier et al., 2013, 2015).
+Moreover, recent studies have failed to observe MSI in early sensory regions, further challenging this proposal (Lemus, Hernández, Luna, Zainos, & Romo, 2010; Quinn et al., 2014).

-One important difficulty for the characterization of early multisensory response in regions classically considered as purely unimodal links to the possibility to record brain activity with high spatial and temporal resolution simultaneously (Driver and Noesselt, 2008).
+One important difficulty for the characterization of early multisensory response in regions classically considered as purely unimodal links to the possibility to record brain activity with high spatial and temporal resolution simultaneously (Driver & Noesselt, 2008).
 For instance, the relative lack of spatial precision of electroencephalographic (EEG) and magnetoencephalographic (MEG) recordings, even when combined with source reconstruction, makes it difficult to convincingly determine if the multisensory responses arise from primary sensory regions or from secondary sensory or higher-level associative regions.
 Moreover, these techniques are affected by volume conduction problems, making it difficult to assert that the integrative process truly occurs in the early sensory region, since proximate associative regions also engage in MSI and separating nearby source of activity is far from trivial.
-This also limits the simultaneous exploration of MSI in the auditory and visual cortices (Besle et al., 2004).
-In contrast, the relative lack of temporal precision of functional magnetic resonance imaging (fMRI) tampers the demonstration of early MSI since the activity can well be explained by feedback connection from heteromodal regions (Goebel and van Atteveldt, 2009) that could lead to reentrant modulation of unisensory responses due to attentional modulation, for instance (Talsma et al., 2010).
+This also limits the simultaneous exploration of MSI in the auditory and visual cortices (Besle, Fort, Delpuech, & Giard, 2004).
+In contrast, the relative lack of temporal precision of functional magnetic resonance imaging (fMRI)

+tampers the demonstration of early MSI since the activity can well be explained by feedback connection from heteromodal regions (Goebel & van Atteveldt, 2009) that could lead to reentrant modulation of unisensory responses due to attentional modulation, for instance (Talsma, Senkowski, Soto-Faraco, & Woldorff, 2010).